mtm-aarhus/FlaskOrchestratorAPI/readme.md

 ---

-### POST /vejmankassen/update
+### POST /tilsynapp/update

-Update one or more fields on a specific row in the `VejmanKassen` table.
+Update one or more fields on a specific row in the `tilsynapp` table.

 **Required Header:**